-PDHPE Year 7 to 10 is an integrated course, designed so that students would typically achieve the standards described through the outcomes and content in 300 hours.
+PDHPE is an integrated course, designed so that Years 7-10 students would typically achieve the standards described through the outcomes and content in 300 hours.

 When establishing a scope and sequence the following syllabus requirements need to be met:

-- all strand and skill outcomes in each stage are to be addressed
+- all knowledge, understanding and skill outcomes must be addressed in each stage

-- whole school activities for students (for example, extra curricular programs, carnivals, whole school events, assessment and examination schedules).
-Planned dates for these events should be identified on the school calendar
+Consider the school context, resources and facilities.
+This includes whole school activities for students (for example, extra curricular programs, carnivals, whole school events, assessment and examination schedules).
+Planned dates for these events should be identified on the school calendar.

 Consider the five key student based questions throughout the programming and planning process: